AMD Instinct MI350 Series and Beyond: Accelerating the Future of AI and HPC

 Powering Tomorrow’s AI Workloads

 Built on the AMD CDNA™ 4 architecture, the AMD Instinct MI350X and MI355X GPUs are purpose-built for the demands of modern AI infrastructure.
-The MI350 Series, delivers a 4x, generation-on-generation AI compute increase1 as well as a 35x generational leap in inferencing, paving the way for transformative AI solutions across industries.
+The MI350 Series, delivers up to 4x, generation-on-generation AI compute increase3 as well as up to a 35x generational leap in inferencing4, paving the way for transformative AI solutions across industries.
 These GPUs deliver leading memory capacity (288GB HBM3E from Micron and Samsung Electronics) and bandwidth (up to 8TB/s), ensuring exceptional throughput for inference and training alike.

-With flexible air-cooled and direct liquid-cooled configurations, the Instinct MI350 Series is optimized for seamless deployment, supporting up to 64 GPUs in an air-cooled rack and up to 128 GPUs in a direct liquid-cooled racks delivering up to 2.6 exaFLOPS of FP4/FP6 performance.
+With flexible air-cooled and direct liquid-cooled configurations, the AMD Instinct MI350 Series is optimized for seamless deployment, supporting up to 64 GPUs in an air-cooled rack and up to 128 GPUs in a direct liquid-cooled racks, delivering up to 1.3 exaFLOPS of MXFP4/MXFP6 performance.
 The result is faster time-to-AI and reduced costs in an industry standards-based infrastructure.

 The Numbers That Matter: Instinct MI350 Series Specifications